Chris Brasher: Personal life and honours

 Brasher married the English tennis champion Shirley Bloomer in 1959.
+He has one son, Hugh Brasher, who is CEO of the London Marathon.

 Brasher was awarded the CBE in 1996.
 He was awarded the Royal Scottish Geographical Society's Livingstone Medal in 2002.

 In 2003, he died at his home in Chaddleworth, Berkshire, after struggling for several months against pancreatic cancer.
+He is buried at St Peter's Church, Petersham, Richmond, England.